Valneva COVID-19 vaccine: Legal status

 In May 2022, the European Union's drug regulator, the European Medicines Agency (EMA), accepted Valneva's filing of a marketing authorization for Valneva COVID-19 vaccine.

 In June 2022, the EMA announced that it would propose to authorize COVID-19 Vaccine (inactivated, adjuvanted) Valneva in the EU, primarily for vaccination of people aged 18 to 50 years.
-It was approved for medical use in the European Union in June 2022.
+It was authorized for medical use in the European Union in June 2022.

 Economics

 In September 2020, Valneva reached an agreement with Dynavax to help manufacture up to 100 million doses of vaccine in 2021 at its facility in Livingston, Scotland, and to provide up to 190 million doses over a 5-year period to the UK government.
 Due to government support, Valneva progressed immediately into Phase III trials and develop production capacity before the full evaluation of the Phase I/II trial, rather than the traditional slower sequential approach which has lower financial risk.

 In September 2021, Valneva announced that the UK government had cancelled the vaccine order.
 The cancellation reason was not officially given, but seems to be related to difficulties getting building materials due to Brexit and not vaccine quality.

 In November 2021, the European Commission approved a contract with Valneva providing the possibility to purchase almost 27 million doses of its vaccine in 2022.
 This also includes the possibility to adapt the vaccine to new variants as well as the order of an additional 33 million vaccine doses in 2023.

-Valneva COVID-19 vaccine was granted a marketing authorization in the European Union following a notification by the EMA on 23 June 2022.
-The EU's medicines regulator has recommended the vaccine primarily for vaccination of 18 to 50 year olds.
+Valneva COVID-19 vaccine was granted a marketing authorization in the European Union in June 2022.
+In October 2023, the authorization was withdrawn for commercial reasons at the request Valneva Austria GmbH.